wikimedia/pixel/README.md

 Additionally, Pixel runs a server at `http://localhost:3000` (default) which can be used to interact with/debug the same server that the tests use.

-If you want to run the mobile visual regression test suite pass the `--mobile` flag.
+If you want to run the mobile visual regression test suite pass the `--group mobile` flag.

 ### Stopping the services